HDR Photography iphone

 When Can You Use iPhone HDR?

 As discussed earlier, HDR on iPhone is very beneficial for capturing high-contrast photos.
-High contrast in the sense of images with either dark shadows or bright highlights.
+High contrast in images with either dark shadows or bright highlights.

 HDR photography is the perfect place to neutralize your images.